Infrared Sauna Calculator — How Much Does it Cost to Run An Infrared Sauna?

-If you want to enjoy the therapeutic benefits of heat therapy from the comfort of your home, an infrared sauna might be a cost-effective solution.
-While the upfront cost can be anywhere from $1,500 to $7,000, running an infrared sauna is surprisingly affordable, with the average cost typically ranging between $0.20 to $0.40 per session.
+If you want to enjoy the therapeutic benefits of heat therapy from the comfort of your home, an affordable infrared sauna might be the most cost-effective solution available today.
+While the upfront cost can range from $1,500 to $7,000, operating an infrared sauna is surprisingly economical, with the average cost per session typically between $0.20 and $0.40—often less than a single cup of coffee.

 Understanding Infrared Saunas